-*- coding: utf-8 -*-

 res.append(self.get_kset_canalizing_proportion(k))

-return np.mean(np.multiply(res, 2**np.arange(1, self.n) / (2**np.arange(1, self.n) - 1)))
+return float(np.mean(np.multiply(res, 2**np.arange(1, self.n) / (2**np.arange(1, self.n) - 1))))

 [docs]

-def get_canalizing_strength_of_variables(self) -> tuple:
+def get_canalizing_strength_of_variables(self) -> np.ndarray:

 """

-Compute the canalizing strength of each variable in a Boolean function
+Compute the canalizing strength of each variable.

 """